thomasyu888/Interactive-Heatmap/README.md

 # Interactive-Heatmap

 A interactive heatmap with mouseover ability and a zoom into a selected area functionality.
+Heatmap_run displays the heatmap, but a csv file has to be filled into the mainFile line before the script will run.

 The metadata is made up